lambe-lang/specification/README.md

 }
 ```

+The `Functor` has a parametric type constructor `f` reveiling the capbility to support higher-kinded-type in the langage.

 The `fmap` has a receiver called `self` and this receiver has the following type (given by the *for* directive): `f a`.
 Such *for* directive can be define at the trait level, method level or implementation level.
 If such directive is not
 expressed for a method it's a *static* method.